 SAP HANA Cloud, Data Lake

 Just released as well (March 2020) is SAP HANA Cloud.
-This service includes SAP HANA data lake, where we find our old friend IQ at work.
+This service includes SAP HANA Cloud, data lake, where we find our old friend IQ at work.

 - SAP HANA Cloud, Data Lake (SAP Help Portal)